Special Educational Needs & Inclusion

 Current or prospective parents or carers are welcome to contact our Special Needs Department with any enquiries or queries and we will be pleased to offer advice and support as appropriate.

 Prospective parents or carers are encouraged to contact us prior to joining The Emmbrook School community, so that we can arrange a tour of the school and a meeting to discuss the young person’s needs and how best to support them.
+Every year we publish the Information report.
+This year's report can be found below:

 How To Contact Us